Harrison Barnes: Personal life

 Barnes is a Christian.
 He is also a teetotaler; he had his first sip of alcohol after winning the 2015 NBA Finals.
-On July 29, 2017, at Rosecliff in Newport, Rhode Island, he married Brittany Johnson.
+On July 29, 2017, he married Brittany Johnson at Rosecliff in Newport, Rhode Island.

-On September 15, 2022 his high school alma mater honored Barnes for his career and community support by naming the gymnasium and basketball court at the new high school after him and electing him to the school’s Hall of Fame.
+On September 15, 2022, Barnes' high school alma mater honored him for his career and community support by naming the gymnasium and basketball court at the new high school after him and electing him to the school's Hall of Fame.